BenjacksonSE/BenjacksonSE/README.md

 - 🔭 I’m currently working on a **blog-app** to give me another place to post my technical blog posts, check it out soon!

 - 👨‍💻 My portfolio is available at [benjacksonse.com](https://benjacksonse.com/).
-(It is down for the day while I make some edits, will be back up soon!)

 - 📝 I will soon be back to writing blogs on [benjacksonse.com/blog](https://benjacksonse.com/)